o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/working-with-nodes-adding-and-connecting.md

 ---
-description: ' Learn how to add and connect Script Canvas nodes in Amazon Lumberyard. '
+description: ' Learn how to add and connect Script Canvas nodes in Open 3D Engine. '
 title: Adding and Connecting Nodes
 ---
 # Adding and Connecting Nodes {#script-canvas-working-with-nodes-adding-and-connecting}